billiegoose/secret-config/README.md

 # secret-config
 A Node.js module for managing a multi-environment encrypted config file.

-This module uses my other module, [yael-autoencrypt](https://www.npmjs.com/package/yael-autoencrypt], to read and write to an encrypted config file.
+This module uses my other module, [yael-autoencrypt](https://www.npmjs.com/package/yael-autoencrypt), to read and write to an encrypted config file.
 You should read the README for that module first.

-This module is a simple convenience wrapper.
+This module is a convenience wrapper.
 It basically just takes a YAML formatted file with entries grouped by environment, and returns the correct configuration based on the current NODE_ENV.

 ## Installation